 However, you can get significantly more value out of the points if you have them in conjunction with a card earning “premium” Ultimate Rewards points:

-- If you have the Chase Sapphire Preferred® Card or Ink Business Preferred℠ Credit Card, points can be redeemed for 1.25 cents each towards a travel purchase
+- If you have the Chase Sapphire Preferred® Card (review) or Ink Business Preferred® Credit Card (review), points can be redeemed for 1.25 cents each towards a travel purchase

 Then you can potentially get even more value out of your points by transferring them to one of the Ultimate Rewards airline or hotel partners (which is my preferred redemption), which include the following:

 |Aer Lingus Aer Club||IHG Rewards Club|

-|Air France/KLM Flying Blue||Marriott Rewards|
+|Air France/KLM Flying Blue||Marriott Bonvoy|

-|British Airways Executive Club||Ritz-Carlton Rewards|
+|British Airways Executive Club||World Of Hyatt|

 |Southwest Airlines Rapid Rewards|

 The Chase Freedom Unlimited and Ink Business Unlimited are both exceptional cards.
 Assuming you have these cards in conjunction with one earning Ultimate Rewards points, I value the return on these cards at ~2.55% (since I value Ultimate Rewards points at 1.7 cents each).